Charice (EP)

 Charice is the debut EP by Filipino singer Jake Zyrus, credited under his pre-gender transition name Charice.
-It was released in May 2008 under Star Records.
+It was released on May 1, 2008 under Star Records.

-This EP was made available on digital download through Amazon.com MP3 Download on October 14, 2008.
+This EP was made available on digital download through Amazon MP3 on October 14, 2008.

 Content

 The EP, consisting of six songs and six backing tracks, is a combination of cover hits from Dolly Parton, Whitney Houston, Jennifer Holliday, Smokey Mountain, Preluders, Amy Diamond, and Jennifer Hudson.